 From the Instance list, select the instance to connect to (for example,

 From the Authentication list, select the authentication type:

-Windows credentials requires you to run JetBrains Rider on Windows in the same domain as the Microsoft SQL Server database.
+Windows credentials: connect by using your Windows domain creadentials.
+Requires to run JetBrains Rider on Windows in the same domain as the Microsoft SQL Server database.
 Works as the Single-Sign On (SSO).